khimo/khimo.github.io/bli-guides/_help_drivers/tuya_homeassistantapi.md

  - "Lock"

 For thermostats, it is important to adjust the temperature unit and correction parameters in the BLI system settings.
 Tuya does not provide this information and they change depending on the thermostat manufactures.
+For reference, command correction is a multiplier while state correction is a divider.

 Please let us know your experience with this driver at: [support+drivers_tuya@khimo.com](mailto:support+drivers_tuya@khimo.com)